 The world has endured a collective traumatic experience throughout the past eighteen months.
 As arts and learning practitioners, we regularly see the impact that the arts have in students and participants’ lives.
 As we eagerly, yet tentatively, look towards pandemic recovery, we recognize the vital role that the arts must play in the health and wellbeing of Canada’s citizens, communities and society as a whole.
 We have also learned a great deal about the importance of technology and the intrinsic value it has to facilitate connectivity and broaden the range of arts and learning opportunities available to the public.

-The conference will explore the following themes:
+The conference explored the following themes:

 - the impact of the pandemic on arts and learning practice and programs – in schools, in communities, in professional arts organizations, in other sectors committed to and delivering arts and learning experiences